mtrevisan/Boxon/README.md

 ### Skip

 #### parameters
- - `condition`: The SpEL expression to be evaluated that determines if a skip has to be made (NOTE that the variables that can be used MUST BE local to the current object to be coded/encoded).
+ - `condition`: The SpEL expression that determines if this field has to be read (NOTE that the root object is the outmost object, in order to evaluate a variable of a parent object the complete path should be used, as in `#root.object1.object2.variable`).
  - `size`: the number of bits to be skipped (can be a SpEL expression).
  - `terminator`: the byte that terminates the skip (defaults to `\0`).
  - `consumeTerminator`: whether to consume the terminator (defaults to `true`).